Waffle: Liège

 The Liège waffle is a richer, denser, sweeter, and chewier waffle.
 Native to the greater Wallonia region of Eastern Belgium – and alternately known as gaufres de chasse (hunting waffles) – they are an adaptation of brioche bread dough, featuring chunks of pearl sugar which caramelize on the outside of the waffle when baked.
 It is the most common type of waffle available in Belgium and prepared in plain, vanilla and cinnamon varieties by street vendors across the nation.
-In the United States, they are best known for being sold at ski resorts, mostly in the Northeast, under the Waffle Cabin brand.

 Flemish

 Flemish waffles, or Gaufres à la Flamande, are a specialty of northern France and portions of western Belgium.
 The original recipe, published in 1740 by Louis-Auguste de Bourbon in Le Cuisinier Gascon, is as follows: Take "deux litrons" (1.7 liters or 7 cups) of flour and mix it in a bowl with salt and one ounce of brewer's yeast barm.
 Moisten it completely with warm milk.
 Then whisk fifteen egg whites and add that to the mixture, stirring continuously.
 Incorporate "un livre" (490 grams or 1.1 pounds) of fresh butter, and let the batter rise.
 Once the batter has risen, take your heated iron, made expressly for these waffles, and wrap some butter in a cloth and rub both sides of the iron with it.
 When the iron is completely heated, make your waffles, but do so gently for fear of burning them.
 Cooked, take them out, put them on a platter, and serve them with both sugar and orange blossom water on top.